Trial, Arbitration, and Mediation

 From successfully representing one of the world’s most prominent inter-dealer brokerage firms as defendant in eight consolidated FINRA arbitrations and a follow-on jury trial - one of the longest in the history of New Jersey state court - to achieving settlements for our clients, including banks, investment funds, and end users, with claims against the Lehman Brothers bankruptcy estate through mediation, we excel at advocating for our clients at all stages in the pre-litigation, litigation, and alternate dispute resolution processes.

 In addition to their work for firm clients, several of our attorneys also serve as mediators and arbitrators.
-Firm co-founding partner Edward Friedman serves as a court-appointed mediator in the U.S. District Court for the Southern District of New York, partner Hal Neier is a member of the roster of commercial mediators and arbitrators of National Arbitration and Mediation (NAM), and partners Lance Gotko and Scott Berman serve as mediators for the New York Supreme Court Commercial Division in New York County.
+Firm co-founding partner Edward Friedman serves as a court-appointed mediator in the U.S. District Court for the Southern District of New York, and partners Lance Gotko and Scott Berman serve as mediators for the New York Supreme Court Commercial Division in New York County.
 Mr. Gotko is also an arbitrator for the Civil Court of the City of New York.
 This work further enhances these attorneys’ insight when themselves representing clients in mediation or arbitration.

 - We represented one of the world's most prominent inter-dealer brokerage firms in eight consolidated FINRA arbitrations, defending against claims of "raiding," unfair competition, breach of non-competition and non-solicitation agreements, misappropriation of trade secrets, and other business torts.
 The FINRA panel ultimately awarded plaintiffs a fraction of the damages they sought, and awarded significant damages to the employees hired by the client.
 Most recently, the firm represented the client in a follow-on five-month jury trial that settled favorably.